(Last Updated On: 5th April 2019)

 Valvona and Crolla

-Edinburgh’s premier Italian grocers has a cafe on Multrees Walk that does delicious Bombolini, a small, hand made, Italian sugar doughnut that comes in the shape of one of those ubiquitous charity ribbons people wear on their lapels at fancy events.
-Actually, I think I’d like to wear a ribbon shaped doughnut on my lapel at a charity event.
-You can also find them at the Valvona and Crolla pop up booths throughout the year at various Edinburgh festivals, including right now in St Andrew Square for the Fringe.
+Edinburgh’s premier Italian grocer has a cafe on Multrees Walk called Vincaffee that does delicious Bombolini, a small, hand made, Italian sugar doughnut that comes in the shape of one of those ubiquitous charity ribbons people wear on their lapels at fancy events.
+You can also find them at the Valvona and Crolla pop up booths throughout the year at various Edinburgh festivals, including in St Andrew Square for the Fringe.

 Yep Lidl!
 Specifically I’m talking about their jam donuts.
 They’re baked on site but if you take them home and put them in the microwave for a few seconds you’ll have created yourself a bona fide doughgasm.
 Takes me right back to Melbourne’s famous doughnut van at the Queen Vic market.
 Well, not really, because the Melbourne ones are rolled in sugar and the Lidl ones are only dusted with icing sugar, but close enough.
 And they’re a total bargain at around 30p each.